Schoolnet 19.1 System Requirements

 XGA (1024 x 768 pixel) resolution or better

-Note: Chromebook OS 58 has been tested for use with both TestNav (non-secure) and the Secure Tester app for Chromebook (which supports both TestNav and Test Tunnel).
+Chromebooks: Chromebook OS 62 has been tested for use with both TestNav (non-secure) and the Secure Tester app for Chromebook (which supports both TestNav and Test Tunnel).
 Chromebooks are supported only for student test taking.

 For more details, please consult the minimum and recommended requirements for the specific operating system.
 The minimum requirements originate from the Windows 7 minimum requirements.
 Please note, Schoolnet does not require any specific storage other than what is needed by the browser for cache and temporary files, so these requirements are meant to support typical computer usage.

-The current release of the Schoolnet application has been tested with and supports the following browsers.
+The current release of Schoolnet has been tested with and supports the following browsers.
 Older browsers may work, but have not been tested.

-Where there is flexibility, we recommend using either the Chrome or Firefox browser.
+- Where there is flexibility, we recommend using either Chrome or Firefox.

 Additional Plug-in Requirements